 3. The third request is to provide development regulations for Employee Living Facilities pursuant to Council's direction at the October 4, 2023 (Bonita Bay PUD Employee Housing Appeal).
 These regulations include checks for compatibility with the surrounding developments, level of impacts and an approval process.

 Attached for consideration are copies of the proposed amendments and a draft ordinance.

-STAFF RECOMMENDATION: Move to second reading.
+STAFF RECOMMENDATION: Approve, as drafted.

 ATTACHMENTS: